 National Association of Biology Teachers awards:

-Kim Foglia AP Biology Service Award (top honor for service to AP Biology teaching community; 2018).
+Kim Foglia AP Biology Service Award (top honor for service to AP Biology teaching community), 2018.

-Institute for Citizens and Scholars Leonore Annenberg Teaching Fellow (formerly the WW Foundation; 2009).
+Institute for Citizens and Scholars Leonore Annenberg Teaching Fellow (formerly the WW Foundation), 2009.

-Jacobs Educator Award (national award for ed-tech in inquiry; 2019).
+Jacobs Educator Award (national award for ed-tech in inquiry), 2019.

-Stanford Graduate School of Education's Alumni Excellence in Education Award (2017).
+Stanford Graduate School of Education's Alumni Excellence in Education Award, 2017.

 National awards in STEM research:

-NSF Graduate Fellow (2004).
+NSF Graduate Fellow, 2004.

-Fulbright Grant to Denmark (2002).
+Fulbright Grant to Denmark, 2002.

-I am co-editor of the work/book SOCIAL ACTION STORIES, a collection featuring stories from storyteller activists, education reformers, and community organizers, coupled with activities to help readers leverage the stories in their own journey as justice-oriented activists and educators.
+I am also co-editor of the work/book SOCIAL ACTION STORIES, a collection featuring stories from storyteller activists, education reformers, and community organizers, coupled with activities to help readers leverage the stories in their own journey as justice-oriented activists and educators.

 Selected storytelling on teaching and learning: